KaranJaggi23/weather-prediction/README.md

 ## Overview

-This is a Machine Learning-based Weather Prediction App built using Streamlit.
-It fetches real-time weather data, predicts whether it will rain, and forecasts future temperature, humidity, and pressure trends.
+A real-time weather prediction application built using Streamlit and Machine Learning.
+This app fetches real-time weather data, predicts the likelihood of rain, and forecasts future weather conditions based on historical data.

+## Prerequisites

+- Python 3.7 or higher
+- pip for installing dependencies

 ## Features

 - Real-time Weather Data: Fetches current weather conditions from OpenWeather API.
 - Rain Prediction: Uses a Random Forest Classifier to predict if it will rain tomorrow.
 - Temperature, Humidity & Pressure Forecast: Uses a Random Forest Regressor for short-term future predictions.
 - Beautiful UI: Interactive, gradient-based UI with weather icons.